The Spamhaus Project

 A note on timing: this is information as-is from the malware infrastructure.
 We recommend a password reset if one has not been done recently, since the dataset was very recently actively used and may have been shared with other bad actors as well.

-You contacted us at the wrong/out of date address, can this be changed?
+You contacted us at the incorrect/outdated address; can this be updated?

 Yes!
 Please tell us what addresses we should use instead by emailing: